-But that aside, one of the most startling achievements of Once is that its female lead, Cristin Milioti, has been nominated for the Tony for Best Actress in a Leading Role in a Musical… and it’s her first musical she has ever appeared in!
-She talks about how she got the role and how she developed her character’s Czech accent to Rolling Stone.
+One of the most startling achievements of Once is that its female lead, Cristin Milioti, has been nominated for the Tony for Best Actress in a Leading Role in a Musical… and it’s her first musical she has ever appeared in!

 Mark Ruffalo tells ‘Details’ he almost quit acting: “I’d had it with L.A.
 I got depressed.
 I was losing my love for it.
 So I said, ‘I’m done.’”

 “I’d had it with L.A., and I really had it with the business side of acting, the machinery of it all.”

 Here’s the the De-Lovely Sutton Foster and the cast of Anything Goes performing the title…

 Talent + Education + Drive + Perseverance = Montego Glover, the star of the hit Broadway musical, Memphis!